 The brilliant hue of beets and creamy texture of yogurt in my signature beet raita is a visually striking accompaniment for many Indian dishes.
 This cool and refreshing side dish can hold its own plate, but it can also enhance complex flavors while toning down the heat and warmth of spicy dishes.

-Green beet leaves are full of vitamins A, C, K, and B2, so next time you buy a whole bunch of beets do not toss the leaves away.
-You can make a delicious side dish with beet leaves - finely dice the stems and saute them in olive oil with garlic.
+Green beet leaves are full of vitamins A, C, K, and B2.
+So next time you buy a whole bunch of beets do not toss the leaves away.
+Instead, make a delicious side dish with beet leaves similar to any other green vegetable - finely dice the stems and saute them in olive oil with garlic.
 Once the stems have become tender add chopped leaves and saute until they have cooked down.
 Add salt and pepper to taste.

 How to Make Beet Raita